 Don’t forget to be on the lookout for The Beast as he roams from time to time and you can get your picture with him once you are done eating.

 What to Get: The filet is good and gives you the best bang for your buck.
-We also like the pork chop for an entree.
-Of course, no trip to Be Our Guest is complete without trying The Grey Stuff.
-Trust us, it’s delicious!
+We also like the pork tenderloin for an entree.
+For dessert there aren’t many options, but the dessert trio gives you the best bang for your buck.

 Is it Kid-Friendly?: Yes.
 Your kids will love Be Our Guest as it looks just like you stepped into the film and are eating there at The Beast’s Castle.